Huzaima-Rafiq/Chess-Wizard/README.md

-# **Gen AI Chess App**
+# **Chess Wizard**

-**Gen AI Chess App** is a visually engaging and interactive chess game built with Python and Streamlit.
+**Chess Wizard** is a visually engaging and interactive chess game built with Python and Streamlit.
 Designed for intuitive gameplay, the app allows users to move pieces by clicking, view real-time game stats, and track their move history.
 With highlighted legal moves, it offers an immersive chess experience suitable for beginners and advanced players alike.

 ---